wemakecoolthings/wmct-core/README.md

 NOTES:
 - Most of the modules are disabled by default for performance.
 Use /wmctcoresettings to enable modules in-game or via the config file.
 - This plugin does not support the use of command selectors.
-Rather, you specify a player name or specify the term "ALL" if applicable.
+Rather, you specify a player name or specify the term "all" if applicable.
 - All custom commands that target players will attempt to target offline players!

 **FEATURES**